tractr/directus-sync/README.md

 #### Snapshot hooks

 Like the collections hooks, the snapshot hooks are defined in the configuration file using the `hooks.snapshot` property.
-Under this property, you can define the hook function to be executed.
+Under this property, you can define the hook functions to be executed.

 Available hook functions are: `onLoad`, `onSave`: